AdobeDocs/dynamic-media-classic.en/help/using/uploading-image-asset-or-vector.md

 See Knockout Background in [Image fine-tuning options at upload](image-editing-options-upload.md#image-editing-options-at-upload).
 * The name of the file to upload.

-You can view the HTML source code associated with the form above by select [https://s7ugc1.scene7.com/ugc/upload.html](https://s7ugc1.scene7.com/ugc/upload.html)
+You can view the HTML source code associated with the form above by selecting [https://s7ugc1.scene7.com/ugc/upload.html](https://s7ugc1.scene7.com/ugc/upload.html)

 In Firefox, right-click in the browser window, and then select **[!UICONTROL View Page Source]**.
-The code shows the corresponding URL query string and the POST method that are run when the user selects **[!UICONTROL Submit]**.
+The code shows the corresponding URL query string and the POST method that is run when the user selects **[!UICONTROL Submit]**.

 To view the XML response in Internet Explorer, go to **[!UICONTROL View]** > **[!UICONTROL Source]**.
 To view the XML response in Firefox, go to **[!UICONTROL Tools]** > **[!UICONTROL Browser Tools]** > **[!UICONTROL Web Developer Tools]**.
 Firefox is recommended for viewing XML responses.